Hokuto no Ken: Ichigo Aji: Manga

 The series is written by Yūshi Kawata and illustrated by Imōto Yukito, based on work by Buronson and Tetsuo Hara.
 It began publication on Tokuma Shoten's Web Comic Zenyon website in 2013.

 The manga had over 1 million copies in print as of June 2015.

 Volume list

 The series has been collected into eight tankōbon volumes.

 Anime

 An anime television series based on the manga was announced in the fourth tankōbon volume in June 2015.
 It will be directed by Mankyū, and will begin airing on TV Tokyo, TV Osaka, and TV Aichi on 6 October 2015 as part of a DD Hokuto no Ken 2 Ichigo Aji+ program along with the second DD Fist of the North Star anime television.
-The series will be simulcast worldwide by Crunchyroll.
+Crunchyroll simulcast the series.